CarolineDelva/MissionsToMars-Web-Scraping-and-Document-Databases/README.md

 ### * MongoDB and Flask Application

-Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+* A new HTML page that displays all of the information that was scraped from the URLs above.

-* Start by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
+* A Python script called `scrape_mars.py` with a function called `scrape` that executes all of the scraping code from above and returns one Python dictionary containing all of the scraped data.

-* Next, create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.
+* A route called `/scrape` that imports the `scrape_mars.py` script and calls the `scrape` function.

-  * Store the return value in Mongo as a Python dictionary.
+* The return value stored in Mongo as a Python dictionary.

-* Create a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.
+* A root route `/` that queries the Mongo database and passes the mars data into an HTML template to display the data.

-* Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
-Use the following as a guide for what the final product should look like, but feel free to create your own design.
+* A template HTML file called `index.html` that takes the mars data dictionary and displays all of the data in the appropriate HTML elements.

 ## Methods Used
 * Data visualization